 Their dense coats insulate them against the cold and reflect sunlight in the hot desert, preventing overheating during the hottest hours.
 Moreover, camels possess specialized red blood cells and a unique circulatory system that helps minimize water loss through respiration and perspiration.

-Due to these adaptations, camels can survive up to two weeks without water and in extreme conditions.
+Due to these adaptations, camels can survive up to two weeks without food or water and in extreme conditions.

 Another interesting camel fact is that they have a rather peculiar sleep pattern.
 In a 6- or 7-hour night, they only sleep for around 1.7 hours, comprising a mix of REM and non-REM sleep.
 Meanwhile, they also undergo periods of drowsiness, rumination, and alertness.